Gaza violence is latest salvo in war of narratives | Taiwan News

-Nearly 30 Palestinians were killed by Israeli fire in two mass protests over the past eight days.
+More than 30 Palestinians were killed and hundreds more wounded by Israeli fire in mass protests on Friday and the previous week.

 Gaza's Hamas rulers, who are orchestrating the demonstrations, say the protests are against a decade-old border blockade by Israel.
 But Israel accuses the Islamic militant group of using the protests as cover for trying to infiltrate the border and attack Israelis.
 It has warned that anyone approaching the border fence is risking their lives.